stellaw1/portfolio-site/posts/blog/2020-10-01-august-september-reflection.md

 After speaking with my manager, Gavin, I am especially excited to see what lessons I can learn from the rest of this internship.
 We chatted about my goals and interests for this internsip.
 He said my next task will likely be a challenging one that I may or may not be able to solve, as there is no perfect way to onboard to this team's codebase.
 Nevertheless, I look forward to contributing more to the team's tasks and getting to know everyone better!

-Working hard or hardly working, <br>
+Working hard or hardly working,

 Stella